civictechdc/guides/README.md

 ![](./img/github-repo-owner.png)

 Second, to the right of the code, the `Issues` and `Pull Requests` tabs.
 Issues are for discussing ideas and problems with the repo.
+Check out the [issues for this repo](https://github.com/codefordc/getting-started/issues) to see what we're discussing; maybe you can help resolve one of them!
 Pull requests are how you ask to have your commits added to the repo, which we'll cover once you've pushed some commits to your own version of the repo.

 ![](./img/github-repo-issues.png)